browserkids/web-components/README.md

     - `once`, calls the event listener only once.
     - `window`, attaches the event listener to the window object.
     - `document`, attaches the event listener to the document object.

+1. **[lazyDefine()]**
+    Registers custom elements when they occur for the first time in the DOM and lazy-loads their actual implementation.